-In respect of a Dealing Day, the Dealing Deadline is 12 noon.
-(Irish time) on each Dealing Day on the Business Day prior to the relevant Dealing Day.
+In respect of a Dealing Day, the Dealing Deadline is 12 noon (Irish time) on the relevant Dealing Day.
 Any applications received after the Dealing Deadline for a Dealing Day will be processed on the next Dealing Day unless the Directors in their absolute discretion in exceptional circumstances, otherwise determine to accept one or more applications received after the Dealing Deadline for processing on that Dealing Day provided that such request(s) have been received prior to the Valuation Point for the particular Dealing Day.